 It’s important to note that chargebacks aren’t limited to certain industries or business sizes.
 They can impact a business at any time and significantly reduce revenue.
 So let’s explore what a chargeback is, the types of fraud that lead to chargebacks, and the direct and hidden costs of chargebacks.
 Then we’ll look at chargeback fraud consequences and fraud monitoring programs, best practices for chargeback prevention, and chargeback solutions for merchants.

 What is a chargeback?

-A chargeback or “dispute” is the reversal of a credit card charge that comes directly from a customer’s bank.
-In a typical situation, a customer notices a charge on their statement that they don’t recognize.
-They decide to call the bank to contest the charge rather than the originating business.
-The bank refunds the customer.
-In a card not present transaction, like eCommerce purchases, the digital business bears the financial impacts of repaying the customer and faces fees from the issuing bank.
+A chargeback, or “dispute,” is the reversal of a credit card charge by a customer’s bank or payment processor.
+When a customer sees an unfamiliar charge on their credit card statement, they may call their bank to dispute the charge.
+In most cases, the bank sides with the customer, refunds the charge, and processes a chargeback against the merchant.
+And in card-not-present (CNP) transactions, the business bears the financial impacts of repaying the customer and faces fees from the issuing bank.

 What are the types of fraud that can result in chargebacks?

 Chargeback fraud prevention can be difficult because it’s hard to identify the type of fraud that resulted in the chargeback.
 Identifying and segmenting the types of fraud that lead to chargebacks can help mitigate challenges, improve operations, and increase revenue.

 The three types of fraud that lead to chargebacks are

 - Friendly or accidental fraud